Health in the Americas 2022

 Noncommunicable diseases and risk factors

-In 15 and older the prevalence of overweight and obesity was 63.4% in 2016.
+In the same age group, the prevalence of overweight and obesity was 53.5% in 2022.
 Also in 2016, 31.4% of the population reported insufficient physical activity.

 In 2015, the reported prevalence of arterial hypertension (high blood pressure) among people aged 18 years or older was 18.6%, a decrease of 6.9 percentage points compared to 2000 (25.5%).
 The prevalence of diabetes mellitus, which stood at 8.8% in 2000, increased to 9.5% in 2014.